Art installations at sites of gun violence in the United States

 Pulse Nightclub where a man killed 49 people and wounded 53 others in the deadliest incident in the history of violence against LGBT people in the United States.

-Site where Michael Brown, an 18-year-old African American man, was fatally shot by a white Ferguson police officer.
+Site where Michael Brown, an 18-year-old Black man, was fatally shot by a white Ferguson police officer.

 Spot where Tupac Shakur was murdered in 1996.